-Calculating 50 AMP Electrical Load (if so equipped)
+Calculating 30 AMP Electrical Load (if so equipped)

-When connecting appliances to the electrical system, remember that 120-volt power usage is limited to 50 amps per electrical system leg for a total of 100 amps.
-Each operating appliance collectively places an added load on your 120-volt electrical system.
+When connecting appliances to the electrical system, 120-volt power usage is limited to a total of 30 amps.
+Operating appliances collectively places an added load on your 120-volt electrical system.

-An unintentional "trip" of a circuit breaker may occur if you overload the recreation vehicle and/or campground electrical system.
+A circuit breaker "trip" may occur if you overload the recreation vehicle and/or campground electrical system.
 The amperage rating of individual appliances can be calculated by dividing appliance wattage consumed (normally listed on the appliance) by nominal design voltage (120 for a 120-volt appliance).
 For example: 1200 watts divided by 120-volts equals 10 amps.